 The metro system is something that Medellin residents are extremely proud of.
 It’s clean, you don’t find any graffiti on it and it is safe to travel on and the vicinity of metro stations are also safe.
 (Clearly, you’re in a large city, so be sure you have your wits about you, especially after dark).

 To understand Medellin at least a little you need to understand how far she’s come.
 Comuna 13 is a symbol of how much Medellin has changed since the darker days of the late 1980s and 1990s.
 This was once one of the most dangerous areas of Medellin.
 The steepest area of the barrio once cut off, is connected via escalators and street art has made this barrio famous and helped it to regrow.
 The views of the city are stunning.
 For me visiting Comuna 14 is one of the must-do things to do in Medellin.

 Guided tours help you understand the history of the barrio and how street art has helped to heal divisions and change for the better.
 It’s also possible to travel there independently (like we did) via Metro Line B to San Javier, a short bus ride or walk and then the escalators.
 Book a great FREE guided tour to Communa 13 now!

 Go one of the oldest bars in Medellin

 You’ll find Salon Malaga right beside the San Antonio metro station.
 It is one of Medellin’s oldest bars.
 Tiles and old photos adorn the walls.
 Cold beers and cocktails await you.
-Go and soak up a little history and people watch in this bar where you’ll mainly find locals and a few gringos.
+Go and soak up a little history and people-watch in this bar where you’ll mainly find locals and a few gringos.
 If you’re looking for where to go in Medellin that has a little local flavour while being very safe, this is it.